ESB (Enterprise Service Bus)

 As your company shifts its IT infrastructure toward a hybrid cloud approach, there’s a high likelihood you’ll be transforming a variety of workloads, including those based on SOA and ESB patterns, to more lightweight and flexible deployment models.
 Such transformations are just one part of application modernization on any organization’s journey to cloud.

 Take the next step:

-- See how you can leverage, extend and modernize your middleware investments with IBM Cloud Pak for Integration, a hybrid integration solution that provides an automated and closed-loop lifecycle across multiple styles of enterprise integration.
+- See how you can leverage, extend, and modernize your middleware investments with the IBM Cloud Pak for Integration.

-- Learn how you can connect all of your applications and data across multiple private and public clouds for personalized customer experiences by viewing IBM Cloud integration solutions.
+- Learn how you can connect all your applications and data across multiple private and public clouds for personalized customer experiences by visiting IBM Cloud Integration.